 Zinc

-Adequate zinc levels are essential for testosterone production and sperm development.
-Deficiency is commonly associated with reduced sperm quality and lower testosterone levels.
+Adequate zinc levels are essential for your testosterone production and sperm development.
+Deficiency is commonly associated with reduced sperm quality and lower testosterone levels — making this one of the first nutrients worth you checking.

 Vitamin B6

-This vitamin supports amino acid metabolism and hormone regulation.
+This vitamin supports your amino acid metabolism and hormone regulation.
 Balanced levels contribute to healthy sperm production.

 Folic Acid

-Folate plays a role in DNA synthesis and cell division during sperm development.
-Adequate intake may help reduce sperm DNA fragmentation.
+Folate plays a role in DNA synthesis and cell division during your sperm development.
+Adequate intake may help reduce your sperm DNA fragmentation.

 Selenium

-This trace mineral supports sperm motility and morphology.
-Its antioxidant properties help protect sperm cells from oxidative damage.
+This trace mineral supports your sperm motility and morphology.
+Its antioxidant properties help protect your sperm cells from oxidative damage.

 Vitamin B12